 How can an attorney help me interpret BrokerCheck findings?

-An experienced securities attorney can evaluate whether BrokerCheck disclosures indicate a pattern of misconduct, assess the strength of potential claims based on similar complaints, identify the brokerage firm’s supervisory failures, and advise on the statute of limitations and likely outcomes in arbitration.
+An experienced securities attorney can evaluate whether BrokerCheck disclosures indicate a pattern of misconduct, assess the strength of potential claims based on similar complaints, identify the brokerage firm’s supervisory failures, and advise on FINRA eligibility, statutes of limitations, and likely arbitration issues.

 Does BrokerCheck show complaints against the entire brokerage firm?